Winter Storm Warning issued for Lassen-Eastern Plumas-Eastern Sierra Counties by NWS - NewsBreak

 weather.gov

-Effective: 2023-01-10 06:31:00 PST Expires: 2023-01-10 19:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2023-01-09 19:45:00 PST Expires: 2023-01-09 15:30:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be especially cautious at night when it is harder to recognize the dangers of flooding.
-Target Area: Nevada; Placer; Sacramento; San Joaquin; Solano; Stanislaus; Sutter; Tuolumne; Yolo; Yuba FLOOD ADVISORY REMAINS IN EFFECT UNTIL 8 PM PST THIS EVENING * WHAT...Urban and small stream flooding caused by excessive rainfall continues. * WHERE...Portions of central and northern California, including the following counties, in central California, Placer.
-In northern California, Amador, Butte, Calaveras, Colusa, El Dorado, Glenn, Nevada, Sacramento, San Joaquin, Solano, Stanislaus, Sutter, Tuolumne, Yolo and Yuba. * WHEN...Until 800 PM PST Tuesday. * IMPACTS...Minor flooding in low-lying and poor drainage areas.
-Water over roadways.
-Overflowing poor drainage areas. * ADDITIONAL DETAILS - At 918 AM PST, Scattered showers and thunderstorms are expected late morning into the evening.
-Brief heavy rain will be possible with any showers and thunderstorms bringing an urban and small stream flooding risk. - http://www.weather.gov/safety/flood
+Target Area: San Joaquin; Sierra; Solano FLOOD ADVISORY REMAINS IN EFFECT UNTIL 6 PM PST THIS EVENING * WHAT...Urban and small stream flooding caused by excessive rainfall continues. * WHERE...Portions of central and northern California, including the following counties, in central California, Placer.
+In northern California, Amador, Butte, Calaveras, Colusa, El Dorado, Glenn, Nevada, Sacramento, San Joaquin, Sierra, Solano, Stanislaus, Sutter, Tehama, Tuolumne, Yolo and Yuba. * WHEN...Until 600 PM PST Monday. * IMPACTS...Minor flooding in low-lying and poor drainage areas.
+Water over roadways. * ADDITIONAL DETAILS - At 632 AM PST, Doppler radar and automated rain gauges indicated heavy rain.
+This will cause urban and small stream flooding.
+Overflowing poor drainage areas will cause minor flooding in the advisory area. - http://www.weather.gov/safety/flood

 Comments / 0